revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 -------------

-21. How did you deal with someone not pulling their weight?
+21.How did you deal with someone not pulling their weight?

 <details markdown="1">
 <summary> Show Answer </summary>